 Really, though, the ‘how’ question is a red herring.
 Every dyed-in-the-wool cycle tourist you’ll meet will wax lyrical about how the beauty of cycle touring is in its simplicity – in the fact that all it really involves is getting on a bicycle, riding it, and responding appropriately to what rolls over the horizon.

 Why, then, does ‘how’ to do something so simple demand such an elaborate answer?

 What if something goes wrong?
 What if I get lost?
 What if I run out of money?
 What if I can’t do it?
 Basically, what if I die?

 These, amongst many others, are questions that rise consciously and unconsciously.
 They play to our deepest fears.
 Left unanswered, they are capable of preventing us from following our dreams.

-(Photo courtesy of Max Goldzweig.)
+Header photo courtesy of Max Goldzweig.

 This is a modified excerpt from my beginners’ introduction to cycle touring and bikepacking.

 How To Hit The Road is a low-priced newcomer’s guide to every aspect of planning and surviving your first bike bike trip.
 Available as an ebook (Kindle/ePub) or print-on-demand paperback.